sst/guide/_chapters/setup-custom-fonts.md

 ![Custom fonts updated screenshot]({{ site.url }}/assets/custom-fonts-updated.png)

-We'll stay on the theme of adding styles and setup our project with Bootstrap to ensure that we have a consistent UI Kit to work with while building our app.
+We'll stay on the theme of adding styles and set up our project with Bootstrap to ensure that we have a consistent UI Kit to work with while building our app.